 Chebakia have a deliciously unique flavor and look very impressive when plated and served.
 So the next time you want to make an impressive and exotic recipe to share with your friends, try this Chebakia recipe!

-Recipe ingredient and Substitutions
+🔖 Ingredient and Substitutions

 - Sesame Seeds — This recipe is built around sesame seeds so be sure to toast the sesame seeds for the best flavor.
-Don't use old, taste-less, or stale sesame seeds.
+Don't use old, tasteless, or stale sesame seeds.

 - Anise Extract — If you don't have anise extract, 1 teaspoon of ground anise may be used instead.